Reflux or Gastroesophageal Reflux Disease (GERD)

-- Zantac – Jack started out on Zantac, but it didn’t work for him.
-Will was on Zantac at bedtime weeks after birth.
+Zantac – Jack started out on Zantac as his first med, but it didn’t work for him.
+Will has been on Zantac at bedtime since he was 3.5 weeks old.

 One note on medicines, in our research there are different schools of thought on these medicines and how much is an appropriate dose for children.
 No clinical studies have been done in kids to provide dosing instructions, so the doses are extrapolated down from age groups that have been studied.

 Both Jack and Will slept on some form of a wedge.
 Jack moved out of his between 7-8 months.
-Will was in his until he was 6 months old.
+Will is still in his.
 Jack’s was the full prescription wedge that had him at a 45 degree angle.
 For Will we made a modified one that had him about half of that angle.
 Both boys also loved to sleep in their swing, which was a good angle.
 For babies with reflux it is helpful to keep them upright for close to an hour after feeding.
 If they will tolerate a wedge for sleeping it makes it easier for them to keep all of the liquid in their tummy.

 Reflux vs. colic

 Jack was diagnosed with “colic” too.
-When that word was used immediately Jim (aka Daddy researcher) set out to find out more about it.
+When that word was used immediately Jim (aka daddy researcher) set out to find out more about it.
 He found out that it is a term that doctors started using years ago when they couldn’t explain why a baby would cry.
-Since then nothing more has been done to define its symptoms (other than inconsolable, inexplicable crying), causes or treatments.
+Since then nothing more as been done to define its symptoms (other than inconsolable, inexplicable crying), causes or treatments.
 We feel that colic is actually a combination of reflux and milk protein intolerance.
-It is also possible that generations of “colic” diagnoses may have actually been reflux but undetectable until recent advancements were made in GI diagnostic procedures.

 Some kids (Jack for sure and Will to a certain extent) had what is called silent reflux.
 It means that they don’t spit up or only spit up small amounts.
 It is harder to detect because they don’t spit up the volumes that other kids are.
 The acidic formula/breastmilk just goes up and down in their throat and can cause more severe irritation, because it goes up and then back down, not up and out.